 It’s a relatively small play space enclosed by a fence all the way around, except the gate near the entrance.

-- There are adult monitors/helpers in each area, but you are responsible for remaining with your child.
-Safety rules were explained to the kids as you enter and pay your $4.
+There are adult monitors/helpers in each area, but you are responsible for remaining with your child.
+In the past, safety rules were explained to the kids as you enter.

-- Mud slide (my favorite): One of the most intriguing features is a tall hill with a ditch dug into and plastic tarp laid over to make a water slide.
+Mud slide (my favorite): One of the most intriguing features is a tall hill with a ditch dug into and plastic tarp laid over to make a water slide.
 When the slide is open (on and off throughout the day), a monitor runs water down the slide to make it nice and slippery.
 Kids sit and slide down the hill into a muddy pit of water.
 For my daughter, it went over her head!
 Moms with little ones stepped in to catch their kids.
+This one is much the same as past years.

-- Rafting: Rafting across the pond is like beginning stand up paddle boarding (with a pole that you push across the bottom of the pond instead of a paddle).
-The kids wait in the Raft Line for their turn and then walk out into the water to pick a raft and pole.
+Rafting (more like tubing this summer): There used to be wooden rafts (as pictured in this post).
+Rafting across the pond was like beginning stand up paddle boarding (with a pole that you push across the bottom of the pond instead of a paddle).
+The kids waited in the Raft Line for their turn and then walk out into the water to pick a raft and pole.
+For Summer 2023, they’ve switched this up to black inner tubes in very shallow water so some of the bigger kids weigh down the tubes and it’s not as fun of an experience.

-- Sandbox and Picnic Area: There’s a small sandbox which has a shade cover with a few places to sit nearby.
+Sandbox and Picnic Area: There’s a small sandbox which has a shade cover with a few places to sit nearby.
+Sometimes this space is taken up by birthday parties.

 According to one of the staff members, the best days to visit are Mondays and Saturdays.
 I’d also suggest getting there right when it opens at 10am.